xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/RegisteringTheUserFunction/Index.rst

 	    );
 	}

-This will add a new entry "Some Label" that fills in itemsProcFunc ``yourClass->yourMethod`` when selected:
+This will add a new entry "Some Label" that fills in provider ``yourClass->yourMethod`` when selected:

 .. figure:: ../../Images/new_provider.png
 	:alt: New provider